 Fridge 0.5 amps

 Colour TV 2.5 amps

 Charger 1.0 amps

-Microwave 10.0 amps
+Microwave 10.0) amps

 Air conditioning 4.0 amps

 Blown/convection air heating 8.7 amps

+Kettle (2000w) 8.7 amps

-THE 12v FLECTRICAL SYSTEM
+THE 12v ELECTRICAL SYSTEM

 Your caravan is fitted with a 12v charger as standard.
 This converts the 230v AC supply into 12v DC.
 It enables the 12v equipment in the caravan to function and also charges the caravan leisure battery when plugged into a site hook up.
 A fully charged caravan leisure battery should read 13.8 volts on the voltmeter mounted in the control panel.
 The charger is capable of charging leisure batteries and will not overcharge.